Whatsapp integration

 Next, provide details to connect to Glific into the external_api table.
 This currently does not have a UI.
 Entries need to be made in the format.

 Ensure that atleast one of your form fields is marked as a phone number.
-This can be done by going to a text concept, and marking its "contact_number" value to "yes".
+This can be done by going to a Text or PhoneNumber concept, and marking its "contact_number" value to "yes".
+Use this concept in the form to register the subject.
+It is to the value of this field, that the whatsapp message will be sent.

 Once this configuration is complete, go over to the App Designer and create rules to send messages.

 There are 2 rules to be configured here.
-The first determines the time when the message needs to be sent.
-The second gives the parameters on the message.
+The first (Schedule rule) determines the time when the message needs to be sent.
+The second (Message rule) gives the parameters on the message.
 These parameters can be fetched from any part of the entity.
 The message rule should return the computed array of parameters for this entity.

 You can choose to send the message to either the subject/beneficiary or the user who made the entry.